-Basically, the best pan for searing meat is one that can reach a very high heat and stay there.
+The best pan for searing meat is one that can reach a very high heat and stay there.
 This ensures that your meat is seared evenly.
 This means that non-stick pans shouldn’t be used for searing meat, as they can’t reach high enough temperatures safely.

 Cast iron pans are fantastic for steak.
 A cast iron skillet is perfect for the job.
 When you are searing a steak, you need a pan that will hold a lot of heat, and cast iron holds heat really well.

 Of course, cast iron pans must be seasoned correctly to ensure that you get the best results, but seasoning a cast iron pan isn’t too tricky.

 However, is a cast iron pan the best for cooking steak?
 Honestly, that depends.
 If seasoning a cast iron pan seems like a bit of pain, or you would prefer a pan that is a bit more versatile, perhaps not.

 However, if you love meat and want a pan that is pretty much dedicated to your love of meat, cast iron is a great choice.
 Having said that, although cast iron pans are superb for cooking steak, they certainly aren’t the only option.

 Are stainless-steel pans good for steak?

 Yes, you can cook a great steak in a stainless-steel pan.